coreeng/corectl/README.md

 - initialization file: [init-example.yaml](examples/init-example.yaml)
 - your person GitHub token to perform operations on your behalf.
 See more info [here](#GitHub-Access-Token)

+**NOTE: Ensure that you update [init-example.yaml](examples/init-example.yaml) repositories to reference to your actual environments and software template repositories**.

 To run initialization run:
 ```bash
 corectl config init